Standing Strong Safety & Support

 Provincial Prevention of Violence Against Women Week

-3rd week in April annually, This campaign supports the provincial initiative of the same name.
-The focus and messaging is on domestic violence and its tragic consequences, including the local context of this problem.
 Information tables are set up in various venues around Williams Lake, giving people an opportunity to learn about domestic violence, engage in dialogue and, in general, increase individual and community understanding of the complex issues associated with domestic violence.

 National Day of Awareness for Missing and Murdered Indigenous Women and Girls

-May 5th is the National Day of Awareness for Missing and Murdered Native Women and Girls.
+Also known as Red Dress Day, May 5th is the National Day of Awareness for Missing and Murdered Native Women and Girls.
 This campaign focuses on the indigenous women and girls missing from the highway of tears as well as across turtle island and coincides with the MMIWG Red Dress campaign.

-We acknowledge the financial support of the Province of British Columbia
+We acknowledge the financial support of the Province of British Columbia.